Navigation

 • User-Centered Discovery

-Start by deeply understanding user needs through research and data analysis.
-The goal of discovery is to clearly define the problem we are solving — before anyone draws a wireframe.
+Start with user needs, research, and data.
+The goal is to define the real problem before anyone draws a wireframe.

 • Rapid Prototyping & Iteration